timo-reymann/fritzbox-based-presence/README.md

 ## To Do

-- [ ] Show online and offline users in view
 - [ ] Add more documentation about setup and usage
 - [ ] Provide API with more information
 - [ ] Allow usage of custom template